258th Field Artillery Regiment: American Civil War

+It was Mustered out of Federal service June 6, 1864 in New York City.
+It was Reorganized in the New York National Guard as the 14th Infantry Regiment.

+Mustered into Federal service 13–16 May 1898 at Hempstead as the 14th New York Volunteer Infantry; mustered out of Federal service 27 October 1898 in Brooklyn, NY.

+In the second half of the 19th century, the 8th Regiment was called out for several strikes and riots such as the Orange Riot (1871), the Great Railroad Strike (1877), the Brooklyn Trolley Strike (1895) and New York City Draft Riots (1863).

 Spanish–American War through 1913

-The 8th briefly returned to federal service in 1898 during the Spanish–American War as the 8th New York Volunteer Infantry Regiment, mustering in by May 19th and mustering out on November 3rd.
+The 8th briefly returned to federal service in 1898 during the Spanish–American War as the 8th New York Volunteer Infantry Regiment, mustering in by May 19 and mustering out on November 3.
 It did not deploy outside the United States.
 In 1906 the 8th Infantry Regiment was reorganized and redesignated as the 8th Infantry Battalion.
 It was reorganized and redesignated 21 January 1908 as the 8th Infantry Regiment.
 It was then converted and redesignated 23 January 1908 as the 8th Artillery District, Coast Artillery Corps.

 World War I

 The 8th Artillery District was reorganized and redesignated 10 August 1914 as the 8th Coast Defense Command, Coast Artillery Corps, New York National Guard.
 In 1917 the unit relocated from Manhattan to the new Kingsbridge Armory in the Bronx.
 Mustered into Federal service 22 July 1917 at New York; drafted into Federal service 5 August 1917.
 Companies of the 8th Coast Defense Command were reorganized and redesignated 22 January–1 February 1918 as elements of the 58th Artillery (Coast Artillery Corps), the Coast Defenses of Southern New York, and the Coast Defenses of Eastern New York.
-New York elements of the 58th Artillery (Coast Artillery Corps) demobilized 7 May 1919 at Camp Upton, New York; elements of the Coast Defenses of Southern New York in December 1918 at Fort Wadsworth, New York; and elements of the Coast Defenses of Eastern New York in December 1918 at Fort Totten, New York.
+Men were drawn from the Headquarters and Supply Companies of the 58th Artillery's Coast Defenses of Eastern New York and the Third Battalion of the Coast Defenses of Baltimore.
+On April 6, 1918, Battery F formed the guard of honor for President Wilson in Baltimore, and he commended it for its performance.

+The regiment trained for war in Fort Totten and Fort Schuyler, New York.
+Throughout May its battalions departed from Hoboke for France.
+Its total number assembled in Brest reached 66 officers and 1,811 men by May 31.
+They then departed for training alongside the French army at Ambazac.
+On June 2, the 58th Artillery was assigned to the 32nd Artillery Brigade, and equipped with breech-loaded Vickers Mk 6.
+8-inch howitzers.
+They were mounted on two types of “caterpillars,” engines of agricultural origin that generated up to 75 or 120 horsepower.

+On October 20, the regiment departed for the front and its three battalions were divided.
+The First and Second Battalions established camp at Montjoie near Manonville during the St. Mihiel Offensive.
+Meanwhile, the Third Battalion moved to the Adrian barracks near Jezainville.